meuleman/epilogos/README.md

 Column 2: Start coordinate
 Column 3: End coordinate
 Column 4: Name of the largest difference state
-Column 5: Signed squared euclidean distance between the scores (sign determined by the higher signal between groups 1 and 2) Column 6: P-Value of the distance
+Column 5: Squared euclidean distance between the scores Column 6: Direction of the distance (sign determined by the higher signal between groups 1 and 2) Column 7: P-Value of the distance
+Column 8: Benjamini–Hochberg adjusted P-Value of the distance
 ```

 <p>The output directory will contain one <code>significantLoci_*.txt</code> file.